Problem-driven scenario generation: an analytical approach for stochastic programs with tail risk measure: Introduction

+In this paper we are interested in stochastic programs which use \emph{tail risk measures}.
+A precise definition of a tail-risk measure will be given in Section \ref{sec:tailrisk-tailrisk} but for now, one can think of a tail risk measure as a function of a random variable which only depends on the upper tail of its distribution function.
+Tail risk measures are useful as they summarize the extent of potential losses in the worst possible outcomes.
+Examples of tail risk measures include the Value-at-Risk (VaR) \cite{Jo96} and the Conditional Value-at-Risk (CVaR) \cite{Rockafellar00}, both of which are commonly used in financial contexts.
+Although the methodology developed in this paper can in principle be applied to any loss function, in this work we are mainly interested in loss functions which arise in one and two-stage stochastic programs.

+Distribution-driven scenario generation methods are particularly problematic for stochastic programs involving tail risk measures.
+This is because these methods tend to spread their scenarios evenly across the support of distribution and so struggle to adequately represent the tail risk without using a potentially prohibitively large number of scenarios.

-In this paper, we present what is, as far as we are aware, the first truely analytical example of problem-driven scenario generation.
-This approach is applicable to stochastic programs which use tail risk measures.
-We observe that the value of any tail risk measure depends only on scenarios confined to an area of the distribution that we call the \emph{risk region}.
+In this paper, we propose an analytic problem-driven approach to scenario generation applicable to stochastic programs which use tail risk measures of a form made precise in Section~\ref{sec:tailrisk-tailrisk}.
+We observe that the value of a tail risk measure depends only on scenarios confined to an area of the distribution that we call the \emph{risk region}.
 This means that all scenarios that are not in the risk region can be aggregated into a single point.
 By concentrating scenarios in the risk region, we can calculate the value of a tail risk measure more accurately.

+Given a risk region for a problem, we propose a simple algorithm for generating scenarios which we call \emph{aggregation sampling}.
+This algorithm takes samples from the random vector until a specified number of samples in the risk region have been produced, and all other scenarios are aggregated into a single scenario.
+We provide and give proofs of conditions under which this method is asymptotically consistent with standard Monte Carlo sampling.

+In general, finding a risk region is difficult as it is determined by the loss function, problem constraints and the distribution of the uncertain parameters.
+Therefore, we derive risk regions for two classes of problem as a proof-of-concept of our methodology.
+The first class of problems are those with monotonic loss functions which, as will be shown, occur naturally in the context of network design.
+The second class are portfolio selection problems.
+For both types of risk regions we run numerical tests which demonstrate that our methodology yields better quality solutions and with greater reliability than standard Monte Carlo sampling.

+This paper is organized as follows: in Section~\ref{sec:related-work} we discuss related work; in Section~\ref{sec:tailrisk-tailrisk} we define tail risk measures and their associated risk regions; in Section~\ref{sec:tailrisk-aggsampling} we discuss how these risk regions can be exploited for the purposes of scenario generation; in Section~\ref{sec:tailrisk-conv-aggr-sampl} we prove that our scenario generation method is consistent with standard Monte Carlo sampling; in Sections~\ref{sec:monotonic} and \ref{sec:tailrisk-portfolio} we derive risk regions for the two classes of problems described above; in Section~\ref{sec:tailrisk-numtests} we present numerical tests; finally in Section~\ref{sec:tailrisk-conclusions} we summarize our results and make some concluding remarks.